 1. Enhances preschooler’s readiness to enter primary education

-- In the same study, Gokhan and Ramazan also found that that preschool aged children taught under Montessori maintained a higher capacity for learning of the above skills (2011)
+In the same study, Gokhan and Ramazan also found that preschool-aged children taught under Montessori maintained a higher capacity for learning the above skills (2011).

 3. Focus: Nourishing healthy relationships while enhancing self-regulation

-4. Early exposure to the concepts of peace, compassion and non-violence
+4. Early exposure to peace education and concepts of compassion and non-violence

 5. Teaches collaboration and empathy at the individual and global level

-- Duckworth also mentions the benefits of the Montessori’s emphasis on collaboration and empathy.
-This not only reduces inner conflict within the child, but increases their ability to resolve problems between peers (2006)
+Duckworth also mentions that the Montessori curriculum emphasizes collaboration and empathy.
+This not only reduces inner conflict within the child but increases their ability to resolve problems between peers (2006).